lujienc/Course-Project_Getting-and-Cleaning-Data/README.md

 # Course Project for "Getting and Cleaning Data"
-### Following tasks are completed by the R codes enclosed
+### Following tasks are completed by the R scripts enclosed

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.